 a.
 In accordance with N.J.A.C.
 7:14A-6.2(a)7, this permit does not authorize any infringement of State or local law or regulations, including, but not limited to the Pinelands rules (N.J.A.C.
 7:50), N.J.A.C.
-7:1E (Department rules entitled "Discharges of Petroleum and other Hazardous Substances"), and all other Department rules.
+7:1E (Department rules entitled "Discharges of Petroleum and other Hazardous Substances"), the New Jersey Register of Historic Places Rules (N.J.A.C.
+7:4), and all other Department rules.
 No discharge of hazardous substances (as defined in N.J.A.C.
 7:1E-1.6) resulting from an onsite spill shall be deemed to be "pursuant to and in compliance with [this] permit" within the meaning of the Spill Compensation and Control Act at N.J.S.A.
 58:10-23.11c.